Holiday Activities and Food Programme

 Other children and families

-Lincolnshire schools may allocate a limited number of HAF e‑vouchers to children who are not eligible for Free School Meals, but who would benefit from additional support to help strengthen routines and improve school attendance, including:
+Lincolnshire schools may allocate a limited number of HAF places to children who are not in receipt of benefit related (targeted) Free School Meals, but who would benefit from additional support to help strengthen routines and improve school attendance, under the following criteria:

 • Children with low or at‑risk attendance (85% or below)